-Simmons trail cameras are known to be dependable, easy to use and reasonable priced compared to other brands of trail camera.
-Though there are only four models that have been introduced by Simmons; there is no compromise on features and specs required of a trail camera.
+Simmons trail cameras are known to be dependable, easy to use and reasonable priced compared to other brands of trail cameras.
+Though there are only four models that have been introduced by Simmons; there is no compromise on features and specs required of a top rated trail cameras.

 - The four models introduced are – 119 234C, 236C, 421C and 422C.